PatrickGaied/Claimwise/README.md

 - **AI Prompt Design**: Discovered the importance of specific, detailed prompts with clear output formats to get consistent, high-quality AI responses
 - **Fallback Systems**: Learned the critical value of implementing multiple fallback mechanisms for both AI APIs and data extraction methods
 - **Insurance Domain**: Gained deep insights into insurance claim processing workflows and the complexity of coverage decisions
-- **Full-Stack Integration**: Enhanced our skills in connecting AI services with web frameworks and creating seamless user experiences
+- **Full-Stack Integration**: Enhanced my skills in connecting AI services with web frameworks and creating seamless user experiences
 - **Error Resilience**: Understood the importance of graceful error handling in AI-powered applications where external services can fail

 ## 8. What's next for Claimwise